thourihan/CSC310_Final/README.md

 # CSC 310 Final Project: Crop Yield Prediction App

 ## Description
 This project is a crop yield prediction application developed for CSC 310.
 It uses machine learning models to predict crop yields based on various input parameters.
+We used this dataset: https://www.kaggle.com/datasets/patelris/crop-yield-prediction-dataset

 ## Installation